Giovan Battista Cavagna

 Giovanni Battista Cavagna, also known as Cavagni or Gavagni (c.
-1545–1613) was an Italian architect, engineer, and painter, active mainly in Naples, but also in Rome and the Marches of Italy.
+1545–1613) was an Italian architect, engineer, and painter, active mainly in Naples, but also in Rome and Marche.

 Life

 Cavagna was born in Rome, c.
 1545.
 While his year of birth is uncertain, it is recorded that he was of adult years by 1569 and living in Rome at that time.
 He had a son, Cosimo, who predeceased him and was buried in the cathedral of Loreto.
 He left a will dated 28 May 1609, which named his wife Margherita Fedele (or Fedeli) as his sole heir.

 Dionisio Nencioni di Bartolomeo was one of his pupils.